tengwar/xorstuff/README.md

     secretse<,
     secretse<-

-Use you brain for extracting correct key (repetition, key not complete, existing words, etc)
+Use you brain for extracting the correct key (repetition, key not complete, existing words, etc)

 ####Add your customs headers and headers with unknown bytes
     Modify xorstuff.py and add your custom header in the list_types disctionary.